 Ketchikan is blessed with amazing Alaska Hiking opportunities!
 While most visitors simply do not have the time (or desire!) to take a full day hike, there are great, shorter, well-maintained, & easy to follow Ketchikan hiking trails conveniently located close to the Cruise Ship Terminal!
-One of my favorite day hikes in Ketchikan is called the Rainbird Trail, located a short distance from the downtown Cruise Ship Terminals.
+One of my favorite day hikes in Ketchikan is called the Rainbird Trail, located a short distance from the downtown Cruise Ship Terminals and the Ferry Terminal.

 The Ketchikan Rainbird Trail is named after the mythical 'Rainbird' said to inhabit the local rainforest.
 A Ketchikan icon, you will find the Rainbird all over town on logos, tour companies' names, & apparel.
 (Like the Ketchikan Yacht Club Burgee!)

-We begin the hike at the trailhead located at the University of Alaska Southeast (UAS) campus.
-This Ketchikan Alaska hiking trailhead is easy to get to by either taxi or city bus, details here.
+I began the hike at the trailhead located at the University of Alaska Southeast (UAS) campus.
+This Ketchikan Alaska hiking trailhead is easy to get to by either taxi or city bus.

 The trail is typical of most Alaska hiking trails - it starts off gravel and begins an upward climb.
 The trail surface changes many times - from gravel to wooden steps, tree roots, large rocks, etc.

 The start of the hike is a decent uphill with steps interspersed.
-We got our heart rate up but it wasn't a killer.
+I got my heart rate up but it wasn't a killer.
 It levels off and the walk is great.
-We crossed a few itty bitty creeks (easily crossed with a short hop), the sound making the hike all the more pleasurable!
+I crossed a few itty bitty creeks (easily crossed with a short hop), the sound making the hike all the more pleasurable!

 All during the hike we were rewarded with amazing trees (check out the large one I pictured - it was HUGE!) and even in early Spring it was very green.